emankhadim/healthcare-etl-pipeline/README.md

 **Why separate transform and load steps?**

 I decided to validate and clean data before touching the database.
 This way, if there's a problem with the data, I catch it early in the transform step rather than during a database insert.
-This prevents messy rollbacks and makes it much easier to debug issues - I can just look at the log files to see exactly what failed validation and why.
+This prevents messy rollbacks and makes it much easier to debug issues.
+I can just look at the log files to see exactly what failed validation and why.

 **Why log everything that gets rejected?**

 During development, I noticed that understanding *why* data was rejected was crucial.
 By keeping detailed logs of every rejected record with qa_flags, I can quickly identify patterns in data quality issues.
 For example, if I see multiple FK_VIOLATION errors, I know to check the source data ordering.
-These logs also help justify data cleaning decisions to stakeholders.
+These logs also help justify data cleaning decisions.

 **Why check foreign keys during transform instead of letting the database handle it?**

-The database will catch FK violations anyway, but at that point you've already done a lot of work.
+The database will catch FK violations anyway, but at that point I have already done a lot of work.
 By checking FKs during the transform step, I avoid wasting time on database operations that will fail.
 Plus, I get much cleaner error messages in my logs that actually tell me which specific patient_id or encounter_id is missing.

 ---